 The following data is based on the product molecular weight 410.73.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |10 mM||0.24 mL||1.22 mL||2.43 mL|

 References are publications that support the biological activity of the product.

 Pfeiffer et al (1982) DArgic activity of substituted 6-chloro-1-phenyl-2,3,4,5-tetrahydro-1H-3-benzazepines.
 J.Med.Chem.
 25 352 PMID: 7069713

 Cameron and Williams (1993) DA D1 receptors facilitate transmitter release.
 Nature 366 344 PMID: 8247128